 Conduct Perception Study– Contact your audience and ask upfront what they are expecting at the Investor Day.
 Ask about their concerns regarding the company’s business and try to answer them at the event.

 Leave Room for Interaction– While planning the agenda, leave enough time for interactions after each presentation and after the conclusion of all presentations.
 Prepare well for expected Q&A.

-Now that you know how to go about planning an Investor Day, it is time to put plans to actions.
+Now that you know how to go about planning an Investor Day, it is time to put plans to action.
 Planning doesn’t have to be hard but smart.
-In our upcoming blogs, we will talk on the subject from other perspectives such as what to do on the event day, how to measure the event’s success, dos and don’ts, how to prepare a presentation and much more.
+In our upcoming blogs, we will talk on the subject from other perspectives such as what to do on the event day, how to measure the event’s success, dos, and don’ts, how to prepare an investor presentation and much more.
 Stay tuned for more.

 Did you know, with ExchangeConnect, you can plan your Investor Day easily and swiftly as the unified platform allows you to find and reach out your target investors, send invites, has integrated webcasting technology, and many more features to speed up your process and deliver top-notch quality content to your audience.
 You can also order your documents online within the platform and get high-quality presentations and press releases at your disposal.
 Visit our Solutions page to know more.